-There is a lot for investors to digest in the aftermath of the U.S. midterm elections.
-With Democrats gaining control of the House of Representatives for the first time since 2011, and Republicans widening their majority in the Senate, each side can legitimately claim a qualified victory.
-Indeed, that’s exactly the message we heard in dueling press conferences on the day after the vote.
+There is much to digest from Tuesday’s historic U.S. midterm elections.
+With Democrats gaining a majority in the House of Representatives for the first time since 2011, and Republicans widening their majority in the Senate, each side can legitimately claim a qualified victory.
+Indeed, that’s exactly the message we heard in dueling press conferences on Wednesday.

 Once they are finished celebrating, however, the tough work of governing the nation under a divided Congress will begin.
 What might that political environment look like?
 Can they get anything done on the legislative front?
 What are the likely implications for financial markets?